 1. Hatha yoga

-Hatha yoga is a great introduction to the practice and a gentle way to start yoga for beginners.
+Hatha yoga is a gentle way to start yoga for beginners.
 It focuses on teaching the physical postures of yoga with an emphasis on the breath.
 You’ll learn the basics and become familiar with the poses you can expect to see as you try other types of yoga.

 In a Hatha class, you’ll also hold the poses for longer compared to flow practices.
 “As you hold the poses for longer, you have more opportunity to familiarise yourself with the structure and experience of each pose,” says Kat Farrants, founder of the online yoga platform Movement For Modern Life.